niktekusho/ci-info/README.md

 Returns: `CIVendor[]`

-Tries to detect which vendors match the specfied environment and returns an array of the vendors matching the specifed environment.
+Tries to detect which vendors match the specified environment and returns an array of the vendors matching the specified environment.

 #### envs

-Type: `object`
+Type: `object`<br>
 Default: `process.env`

 Environment variables object that allows you to override the default process environment.

 ### isCI(envs?)

-Returns whether the specified environment variables suggest a CI environment.
+This function returns whether the specified environment variables suggest a CI environment.

 #### envs

-Type: `object`
+Type: `object`<br>
 Default: `process.env`

 Environment variables object that allows you to override the default process environment.